-The 2021/22 Budget was again challenging with a budget savings target of £20.3m on the back of successfully delivering £171.95m over the previous 10 years.
+The Budget for the 2022/23 financial year was again challenging with a budget savings target of £8.6m on the back of successfully delivering £192.25m over the previous 11 years.
 The Budget underwent detailed consideration and scrutiny over a lengthy formulation period.
-From the very outset this has involved the Council's Cabinet Members, who ensured that resources were aligned more than ever before to the Council's specific priorities, followed by extensive engagement and consultation with key stakeholders such as the trade unions, business representatives, equality and diversity forums and of course our residents.
+From the very outset this involved the Council's Cabinet Members, who have ensured that resources are aligned more than ever before to the Council's specific priorities, followed by extensive engagement and consultation with key stakeholders such as the trade unions, business representatives, equality and diversity forums and of course our residents.